lucianoayres/nino-cli/README.md

     export NINO_URL="http://localhost:11434/api/generate"
     ```

-When the environment variables are set, nino will use them as default values.
-You can still override them by passing `-model` and `-url` flags at runtime.
+    When environment variables are set, Nino uses them as defaults.
+To override these defaults, use the `-model` and `-url` flags at runtime.

+### Setting `NINO_SYSTEM_PROMPT`

+-   Set a default system prompt for all user prompts:

+    ```bash
+    export NINO_SYSTEM_PROMPT="Do not use markdown in your answer:"
+    ```

+    The `NINO_SYSTEM_PROMPT` cannot be overridden once set.
+To reset it, follow the instructions in the next section.

 ### Clearing Environment Variables